sympy/sympy/doc/src/tutorial/assumptions.rst

 methods such as ``_eval_is_integer``, ``_eval_is_algebraic`` etc that might possibly be able to give an answer to the original query.
 If any method leads to a definite result being known for the original query then that is returned.
-Otherwise once all posibilities for using a handler and the implication rules to resolve the query are exhausted ``None`` will be cached and returned.
+Otherwise once all possibilities for using a handler and the implication rules to resolve the query are exhausted ``None`` will be cached and returned.

     >>> b = A()